 Only one product in this review, the Vivora Luna, is made specifically for use as a desk chair, and it was our favorite one for this purpose.
 It comes with a sewn felt cover that looks nice, offers a more comfortable texture, and most importantly, insulates you from the cold air inside the ball.
 We found that sitting on regular, uncovered balls led us to feel colder due to much easier heat transfer.

 Your exercise ball is only good so long as it lasts, and many balls are unfortunately cheaply made and can burst, tear, or simply leak air surprisingly quickly.
 To increase longevity, be sure to inflate following the instructions, and keep your ball indoors, out of the sun, away from pets, and don't play rough on the balls.
-We assessed each model for durability by comparing overall weights (heavier means more material and, in theory, increased durability), wall thicknesses when we could find that information, and by conducting a thorough survey of online customer reviews, paying special attention to reports of balls bursting or leaking air.
+We assessed each model for durability by comparing overall weights (heavier means more material and, in theory, increased durability), wall thicknesses when we could find that information, and by conducting a thorough survey of reviews, paying special attention to reports of balls bursting or leaking air.